Masters with Certification

 Click here for a list of endorsements and requirements.

 Return all application materials to the PLU Office of Admissions.
 You may begin the application process before testing or bachelor’s degree is complete.

 Deadlines: Rolling, priority deadlines are Nov.
-1, Feb 1, and March 6.
-We are NOW accepting applications for the 2017-2018 cohort.
+1, Feb 1.

 - Bachelor’s degree from a regionally accredited institution with a cumulative GPA of at least 3.0